bluescan/tacent/Modules/Image/Contrib/LibPNG/Readme_BuildLibPNG.txt

 It will build x64 libs from WSL.
 Any file in the dest that is 0 in size is a symlink.
 Look for lib/libpng16.a static x64 library.

 Both:
 -----
-I suggest using the Linux headers for both plats.
-Windows handles the LF endings gracefully.
-They will be in include/libpng16 png.h
+Grab the following headers.
+They will be in include/libpng16 png.h pngconf.h pnglibconf.h
-pngconf.h
-pnglibconf.h